augustowski/ImageColorization_ADL_W24/README.md

 Training the model | 10 hours | Completed
 Running the model | 4 hours | Completed
-Implementing tests, documenting the code | 4 hours | Completed Build application to present results | 7 hours | To-do Writing the final report | 3 hours | To-do
+Implementing tests, documenting the code | 4 hours | Completed Build application to present results | 7 hours | Completed Writing the final report | 3 hours | Completed
-Preparing presentation of the work | 2 hours | To-do
+Preparing presentation of the work | 2 hours | Completed

 Most likely time spent on the work will be prolonged due to author's experience.